mrcnski/believeobey.live/_posts/2024-09-23-the-law-remains.md

 ## The "Least" of the Commandments

-Man has a deceitful heart ({% include inline-verse.html verse="Jeremiah 17:9" text-after=")," %} and can convince himself that he is obedient even when he is picking and choosing commandments that he likes and ignoring the ones that he doesn't like.
+Man has a deceitful heart (<a href="https://www.biblegateway.com/passage/?search=Jeremiah%2017:9&version=WEB">Jeremiah 17:9</a>),[^deceitful] and can convince himself that he is obedient, even when he is picking and choosing commandments that he likes and ignoring the ones that he doesn't like.

+[^deceitful]: This verse reads differently in the <a href="https://biblehub.com/sep/jeremiah/17.htm">Septuagint</a>.
+Your author personally thinks that there is important truth in the Hebrew version.

-However, even the "least" of the commandments still apply.
+As Yeshua told us, even the "least" of the commandments still apply.
 Many Christians ignore the Sabbath law (the fourth commandment!) and the food laws -- is this a Biblical attitude?

 ---

 {% include verse.html
-text="Pray that your flight will not be in the winter nor on a Sabbath" verse="Matthew 24:20"
+text="Pray that your flight will not be in the winter nor on a Sabbath, for then there will be great suffering ..." verse="Matthew 24:20-21"
 %}

-The Sabbath was still in effect after Yeshua's death.
-Why else would he instruct the disciples to pray this way?
+The Sabbath was to be still in effect after Yeshua's death.

 ---